 - Extra expenses: Costs such as renting another place to run your business after a covered loss.

 - Training costs: Costs of teaching new employees how to use new machineries and equipments after a covered loss.

 How important is Business Interruption Insurance?

 Expect the unexpected.
 You never know when an accidental damage can cause your business to be unoperational, yet it is not a policy that is generally prioritized.
 BI is often overlooked due to business’ tendencies to take interests in protecting contents and properties, yet in reality there are other costs that can continue to incur when those aforementioned assets get damaged.
 Ultimately, this could be the difference between survival and closure.

 Who needs Business Interruption Insurance?

 How much does a Business Interruption policy cost?

-There are a number of factors that insurers take into account when determining the price of a BI policy, including:
+Generally, the factors that insurers take into account when determining the price of a BI policy are as follows:

-Our deep expertise from a wide range of industries can guide you through and provide recommendations on not only optimum and cost-effective limits, but also the potential pitfalls that may impact your business, including the ways to avoid underinsurance problems.
+We can utilize our deep expertise from a wide range of industries in providing guiddance and recommendations on not only optimum and cost-effective limits, but also potential pitfalls that may impact your business, including the ways to avoid underinsurance problems.